Α-Naphthylthiourea: Metabolism

 The loss of cytochrome P-450 and monooxygenase activity seen on incubation of liver microsomes with ANTU is likely the result of the covalent binding of atomic sulfur to cytochrome P-450.
 The available evidence suggests that the pulmonary toxicity of ANTU results, at least in part, from the covalent binding of a cytochrome P-450 monooxygenase catalyzed metabolite of ANTU to pulmonary macromolecules.
-This metabolite is most likely atomic sulfur or alternatively, the one containing the carbonyl carbon of ANTU.
+This metabolite is most likely atomic sulfur or alternatively, the one containing the thiocarbonyl carbon of ANTU.
 However, it is possible that the binding of both metabolites may be responsible for the lung toxicity.

+Later studies have shown ANTU retains its toxicity upon inhibition of P450.
+They instead postulate the pulmonary endothelial enzyme flavin-containing monooxygenase 2 is primarily responsible for the toxicity of ANTU, via its sulfenic acid and sulfinic acid metabolites, which are theorised to generate reactive oxygen species by undergoing redox cycling in the presence of reductants such as glutathione.

 History

 ANTU was developed to combat infestation of rats in the US city of Baltimore, where the increase in population had overwhelmed the sanitation services, causing huge rat-infested garbage piles.
 Baltimore was also the scene of the discovery of ANTU.
 In 1942 Curt Richter discovered that phenyl thiourea was lethal, yet tasteless to domesticated rats.
 This was interesting because a rat's defense against toxins is primarily its sense of taste.
 However, when Richter started testing the compound in wild rats, it was not equally tasteless for them, but had a bitter taste; Richter's lab screened over 200 thiourea compounds to find one equally tasteless and toxic to wild rats.
 This led to the discovery of ANTU.